The-Social-Proof-Foundation/mys-core/crates/mys-framework/docs/mys/object.md

 ## Struct `ID`

 An object ID.
-This is used to reference MySocial Objects.
+This is used to reference Mys Objects.
 This is *not* guaranteed to be globally unique--anyone can create an <code><a href="../mys/object.md#mys_object_ID">ID</a></code> from a <code><a href="../mys/object.md#mys_object_UID">UID</a></code> or from an object, and ID's can be freely copied and dropped.
 Here, the values are not globally unique because there can be multiple values of type <code><a href="../mys/object.md#mys_object_ID">ID</a></code>